-Being active can improve both your physical and mental well being.
+We know being active is important as it can improve both your physical and mental wellbeing.
 It could help lower your blood pressure and cholesterol levels, increase muscle strength and flexibility and reduce feelings of anxiety and depression.

 Our Active Lives After Stroke project ran between 2018-2020 to help support stroke survivors to be active and stay active.
 It was funded by Sport England and ran in four areas across England, Grimsby, Central Lancashire, North Devon and Newham.